How to Select a Home Builder

 - Would they recommend the builder?

 Experience - Does the builder have enough experience in building that dream home you have discussed so many times with your family and friends?
 How many of years experience does he have?
-How many home were build and what types of homes did he build?
+How many homes were built and what types of homes did he build?

 Integrity - Does the builder have a reputation for building quality homes and is the company financially sound?
 References - Does the builder have solid references from previous clients?